WillChamness/pysyslog-server/README.md

     name: pysyslog_backnet
 ```

+Then, run `docker-compose up -d` to run the server.

 ## Manual Installation
-Ensure that Python, pip, venv, and Git are installed.
+Ensure that Python 3.10+, pip, venv, and Git are installed.
 Then, clone the repo with the following commands:
 ```
 git clone https://github.com/WillChamness/pysyslog-server
 cd pysyslog-server